Interested in our programme? Meet us at the Open Day!

 Plants, animals, and microbes all play a key role in the sustainability of life on Earth.
 The Master's programme in Environmental Biology offers you the opportunity to explore different organisational levels of life – from genes, cells, and organisms to populations and entire ecosystems.

 In this programme, you will study the fundamental life processes of plants, animals and microbes.
-The interdisciplinary course content also offers you the chance to examine ecology biology, animal behaviour from an evolutionary perspective.
+The interdisciplinary course content also offers you the chance to examine ecology, biology and animal behaviour from an evolutionary perspective.

 Within the Environmental Biology Master, you can select a specialised track from the following: